sabegg2/deep-learning-challenge/Analysis/Analysis.md

     - tanh
 - Up to 100 nodes in the input layer, and up to 50 nodes in the hidden layers
 - 20 epochs
-- Removed 'ASK_AMT' (which was predominatly $5000 and a then just one or two occurences of all other values) column, and added back in the 'NAME' column.
+- Removed 'ASK_AMT' (which was predominantly $5000 and a then just one or two occurrences of all other values) column, and added back in the 'NAME' column.
 - Created more bins for rare occurrences in columns (specifically, created two Other bins Other1 and Other2 for the CLASSIFICATION column).
-- Decreased the number of values in the Other bin for APPLICATION_TYPE (speficically, set it to v<156 rather than v<528).
+- Decreased the number of values in the Other bin for APPLICATION_TYPE (specifically, set it to v<156 rather than v<528).

 The best model when ran with 60 trials produced:
 - Accuracy: 0.7967